OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 # Echo Skill Bot

-This simple echo skill bot repeats the exact message sent by the user, showcasing basic message handling in both personal and Teams scopes.
+This simple echo bot repeats the user's message and sends it back to them, demonstrating basic message handling in personal chats and Teams.

-**Note: This skill bot is going to be called from the main Virtual Assistant bot (Root Bot) and it will echo back the same message sent by the user.**
+**Note: This skill bot will be called by the main Virtual Assistant bot (Root Bot) and will echo back the user's message.**

 ## Included Features
 * Bots

-## Interaction with the bot
+## Interaction with the Bot

 ![Conversation Bot](images/echo-skill-bot.gif)